Nocturnals (comics): Publication history

 The eponymous original limited series ran in 1995 and was published under Malibu Comics' Bravura imprint.
-This was followed by story that ran in Dark Horse Presents #125–127 (October–November 1997) that was collected by Dark Horse Comics into a 48-page comic book as The Nocturnals: Witching Hour (May 1998).
+This was followed by a story that ran in Dark Horse Presents #125–127 (October–November 1997) that was collected by Dark Horse Comics into a 48-page comic book as The Nocturnals: Witching Hour (May 1998).
 Moving to Oni Press the next outing was in a giant-sized one-shot The Nocturnals: Troll Bridge (October 2000).
-Still at Oni The Nocturnals: The Dark Forever was a three-issue mini-series that started in 2001 (July 2001 – February 2002).
-A spin-off mini-series from Oni Press called The Gunwitch: Outskirts of Doom (June–August 2001).
+The Nocturnals: The Dark Forever was a three-issue mini-series that started in 2001 (July 2001 – February 2002).
+A spin-off mini-series from Oni Press followed, called The Gunwitch: Outskirts of Doom (June–August 2001).
 After leaving Oni Press, Image Comics later published The Nocturnals: Carnival of Beasts (July 2008), a prestige format 64-page comic book, published by Image Comics, containing three stories.

-"Nocturnals: Legend" was released by BigWowArt (October 2014), a hardcover coffee-table style art book, described as a 20-year " introspective".
+"Nocturnals: Legend" was released by BigWowArt (October 2014), a hardcover coffee-table style art book, described as a 20-year "introspective".

-Nocturnals: The Sinister Path is a new graphic novel (successfully crowd-funded in January 2015 via Kickstarter) released through BigWowArt in June 2017.
+Nocturnals: The Sinister Path is a graphic novel that was released through BigWowArt in June 2017.